Cardinia Equine & Animal Assisted Counselling

 • Regsitered Mental Health Practitioner, Australia and New Zealand Mental Health Association

-• Associate Degree in Applied Science and Laboratory Technology
+• Associate Diploma in Applied Science and Laboratory Technology

 • Tertiary Qualifications in Agriculture and Competitive Systems